PennController/penncontroller.github.io/advanced-tutorial/12_examining-data.md

 ---

-In the following article you will learn how to examine the date from your experiment.
-Specifically you will learn how to collect the data, read results, and tidy and analyze the data.
+In this section, you'll learn how to tidy and analyze results in R.
 {: .h1-blurb }

 ---